coder-mike/microvium/doc/native-host/memory-usage.md

 When the host needs to call into the VM, the VM will allocate temporary space for the stack and running registers (e.g. program counter, stack pointer, etc).
 The stack size is fixed but configurable for each host by the [port file](https://github.com/coder-mike/microvium/blob/master/native-vm/microvium_port_example.h) (defaulting to 256 B).

-Each stack frame is a minimum of 6 bytes, plus space for local variables, arguments, and temporary values.
+Each stack frame is a minimum of 8 bytes, plus space for local variables, arguments, and temporary values.
 Each local variable is 2 bytes on the stack.

-Microvium is currently optimized for the case where the VM is idle most of the time, with small bursts of activity.
-This is the case where a large C firmware host already does most of the work for the application and only consults the VM for small pieces of scripted behavior when specific events occur.

-To serve this objective, the stack and working registers are freed while the VM is idle.
+The stack and working registers are freed while the VM is idle (i.e. when a script function returns back to the host).

-## GC Temporary Memory

-Microvium is currently optimized for the case where garbage collection is manually triggered by the host when the VM is idle (i.e. while the VM does not have stack memory allocated).
-A garbage collection cycle temporarily requires the following additional memory:

-  1. `1` bit per byte of allocated memory for mark tables.
-For example, if the heap is `512 B` at the time that GC is triggered, then the GC will allocate `64 B` for mark tables

-  2. Temporary space to copy all _live_ (reachable) objects.
-For example, if `128 B` out of the above `512 B` of heap space are reachable, then the GC will require an additional `128 B` of space during collection.

 # Size used by different value types